BeehiveForum/BeehiveForum/docs/readme.txt

 1.4.1.2 Back up your files
 ==========================

-The easiest way to back up your BeehiveForum files is to take a copy of the forum directory and it's contents.
+The easiest way to back up your Beehive Forum files is to take a copy of the forum directory and it's contents.
 Restoring this back up incase of upgrade failure is then simply a case of uploading the files again just as you would when performing a new install.